nobruinfo/midnightmega/readme.md

 * [Mega][F5] copies each and every files of the selected side (left or right) to the opposite one, this will **overwrite** a whole disk (image) contents irrevocably
+* [&rarr;] can be used instead of the `..` directory entry to climb to the parent directory
+* Currently the left pane is always drive 0 and the right one drive 1, a later handling within the same drive is planned allowing you to copy files within one disk

 # subfolders